Skip to content

 {"type":"done","id":"exec-1","ok":true,"durationMs":3,"logs":[],"result":{"ok":true}}

-• authentication, tenancy, or deployment policy
+• authentication, tenancy, and deployment policy